 She is the founder of Magnum Opus and serves the company as both a dancer and the artistic director.
 During the premier season of Magnum Opus, she was able to set eleven new works and one full length ballet.
-While in their second season setting four brand new pieces, a full-length production and the expansion of three existing works.
+While in their second and third seasons Ms. Henninger set several brand new pieces, a full-length production and the expansion of multiple existing works.
 Ms. Henninger has quickly developed a choreographic presence in Madison as "Having a knack for creating pleasing shapes with the dancers’ bodies and exploring the nuances of the score" mentioned by Madison's Isthmus.
-Ms. Henninger is thankful for the support of so many loved ones who have helped her put Magnum Opus into being and is ecstatic to begin the third season!
-Abigail wants to give all the glory back to her Creator for giving her the beautiful gift of dance
+Ms. Henninger is thankful for the support of so many loved ones who have helped her put Magnum Opus into being and is ecstatic to begin season four in the fall of 2020.
+Abigail wants to give all the glory back to her Creator for giving her the beautiful gift of dance.

 Nellie is a Madison area native who studied for 14 years at Dance Studio 3-D. She received her BFA degree in Art Therapy from Edgewood College.
 Over the years, Nellie has enjoyed choreographing for numerous groups including First Wing Family Theater and the Awana Angels at Ridgeway Church as well as sharing dance with youth in Malawi, Africa and at The Bayview Foundation in Madison, WI.

 Nellie performed with Liz Sexe Dance in "Sighs Too Deep for Words" and as choreographer/dancer at Victory Center Church in Madison.
 She has a passion for sharing dance with people of all ages and abilities as well as exploring movement in prophetic worship.
-Nellie is beyond delighted to be working with Magnum Opus.
+Nellie joined the trainee leadership team in 2019 and is beyond delighted to be working with Magnum Opus for another season.

 Photo Credit: Halo Digital Photography